Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Feature Definitions

-The following features were reimplemented in Matlab according to the R-package \texttt{flacco} by~\cite{kerschke2017flacco}, where we have fixed random seeds which are not fixed in the original implementation to always return the same values for identical input.
+The following features were reimplemented in Matlab according to the R-package \texttt{flacco} by~\cite{kerschke2017flacco}.
+In the words of \cite{kerschke2017automated}, \emph{ ``It is important to notice that, independent of the research domain, most of these features do not provide intuitively understandable numbers.
+Therefore, we strongly recommend not to interpret them on their own.
+Moreover, some of them are stochastic and hence should be evaluated multiple times on an instance and afterwards be aggregated in a reasonable manner.
+Nevertheless, they definitely provide information that can be of great importance to scientific models, such as machine learning algorithms in general or algorithm selectors in particular.'' } Following the remark about stochasticity, we have fixed random seeds which are not fixed in the original implementation to always return the same values for identical input.